Goldziher/tree-sitter-language-pack/README.md

   repository / directory combo.
 This should be specified only if the binding needs to be build in the repository.

 2. Update the `SupportedLanguage` literal type in the [**init**.py](./tree_sitter_language_pack/__init__.py) file.
-3. Install the dev dependencies with `pdm install -v --no-self`
+3. Install the dev dependencies with `uv sync --no-install-project -v`
-4. Execute the cloning script with `pdm run scripts/clone_vendors.py`.
+4. Execute the cloning script with `uv run scripts/clone_vendors.py`.
-5. Build the bindings by executing: `pdm install -v`.
+5. Build the bindings by executing: `uv sync -v`.
-6. Execute the tests with `pdm run test`.
+6. Execute the tests with `uv run test`.
 7. If the tests pass, commit your changes and open a pull request.